reanabrethen/satelliteTracker/README.md

 When you make the request, customize the URL so that the the address reflects the value in the address text input.

 **Important note:** Browsers expect the values in the API request to be "URL encoded".
-This means that special characters in the address like spaces should be replaced with valid characters than can go in a URL.
+This means that special characters in the address like spaces should be replaced with valid characters that can go in a URL.
 To URL encode any string in Javascript, simply use the built in [`encodeURI()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI) function.

 Upon receiving a response from the geocoding API, extract the longitude and latitude from the response JSON (hint: look for abbreviated keys for the coordinates) and console.log them both out.